 North American School of Animal Sciences |

-Animal care & First Aid | Camosun College |
+Animal Care & First Aid | Camosun College |

 Naughty Dogge Behaviour Modification | Naughty Dogge / Monique Anstee |

-Canine Good Neighbour | Canadian kennel Club |
+Canine Good Neighbour | Canadian Kennel Club |

 WORKSHOPS |